 2. Social Media ROI: Managing and Measuring Social Media Efforts in Your Organization – Olivier Blanchard

-It’s no secret that social media is a vital avenue for customer outreach, content distribution and building brand awareness.
-But, as it turns out, a lot of businesses still struggle getting the most out of their social media strategies: Only 48 percent of marketers believe they see any kind of return on investment with social media.
+Facebook, Twitter, LinkedIn, Instagram – they’re all vital avenues for customer outreach, content distribution and building brand awareness.
+But, as it turns out, a lot of businesses still struggle to get the most out of their social media strategies: Only 48 percent of marketers believe they see any kind of return on investment with social media.

 If you’re feeling a little frustrated with the current state of your social media strategies, consider picking up Olivier Blanchard’s exhaustive guide on all things social.
 From strategizing and planning to day-to-day management and optimization, this book gives you all the information you need to adhere to social media best practices and start turning around tangible ROI.

-Data should guide every choice you make in your content marketing strategy, from content creation to lead generation.
-Sadly, many of us are not all that comfortable digging into analytics reports and extracting meaningful insights that will shift marketing efforts in the right direction.
+Data should guide every choice you make in your content marketing strategy, from content creation to defining your target audience to affiliate marketing to lead generation – I could go on for a while.
+Sadly, many of us are not all that comfortable digging into analytics reports and extracting meaningful insights that will shift marketing tactics in the right direction.

 4. SEO 2019: Learn Search Engine Optimization With Smart Internet Marketing Strategies – Adam Clarke